 Villages use their local language for communication.
 The village schools generally follow the vernacular medium for instruction.
 English is mostly alien language there.
 Migration by villagers from the rural community to the city for the first time are at a loss of words due to poor knowledge in the common language of communication.

 Cities are the hybrid of languages, people and cultures.
 Thus to survive in a city, you have to know the common language to communicate with the people.
 Hindi and English are widely used in most of the cities in India.
+City dwellers in major global cities might speak more than 2-3 languages.

 Food or the style of cooking is one of the most important aspects of any social system.
 Due to a busy life in the city, food is in sync with the lifestyle of the dwellers in the city.
 They do not spend much time on it and mostly it is a quick and simple affair.
 That is why there are innumerable food joints and takeaways in the city.
 City dining during the working days is just grabbing a bite.